StanfordSNR/pantheon/README.md

 (https://travis-ci.org/StanfordLPNG/pantheon)

 # Disclaimer:
 This is unfinished research software.
-Multiple scripts run commands as root to install prerequisite programs, update package lists, etc. Our scripts will write to the filesystem in the pantheon folder and in /tmp/.
+Multiple scripts run commands as root to install prerequisite programs, update package lists, etc.
+Our scripts will write to the filesystem in the pantheon folder and in /tmp/.
 We have not implemented most of the programs run by our wrappers.
-Those programs may write to the filesystem (for example, Verus will write files like `client_45191.out` into the current working directory when it is called).
+Those programs may write to the filesystem (for example, Verus will write files like `client_45191.out`  and a folder named `verus_tmp` into the current working directory when it is called).
 We never run third party programs as root, but we can not guarantee they will never try to escalate privilege to root.

 Run at your own risk.

 # Pantheon of Congestion Control
 The Pantheon has wrappers for many popular and research congestion control schemes.
 It allows them to run over a common interface and has tools to benchmark and compare their performance.
 Pantheon tests can be run locally over an emulated link using [mahimahi](http://mahimahi.mit.edu/) or over the internet to a remote machine.

 ## Preparation